Recap Review

 Yes.
 Recap offers accountant access on all plans.
 You can invite your tax advisor to view your account, review transactions, and check the generated reports.
 On Premium plans, accountants can also make adjustments directly.
 This saved me hours of back-and-forth emails when working with my tax professional.

 Yes, but with some limitations.
 DeFi support is available on Standard and Premium plans - it tracks swaps, liquidity provision, and staking rewards.
 NFT support requires the Premium plan.
-In my experience, simple DeFi transactions imported correctly, but complex protocols sometimes needed manual categorization.
+Simple DeFi transactions can import correctly.
+Complex protocols can need manual categorization.
 Recap supports about 40 DeFi protocols.

 SA108 is the HMRC supplementary page for reporting Capital Gains Tax on your Self Assessment tax return.
 Yes, Recap generates SA108-ready reports with all the figures formatted exactly as HMRC expects.
 You can copy the numbers directly into your online Self Assessment or give the report to your accountant.